Skip to product information

 Flavor profile

-Kijani Kiboko coffee features an exceptionally clean, fresh and rich flavor profile that is characteristic of the best Kenyan coffees.
-At first taste, a lively, citrusy acidity is evident, often reminiscent of limes or grapefruits.
-This acidity is perfectly balanced by a medium-bodied coffee that carries notes of sweet berries such as currants or blackberries.
+Kijani Kiboko coffee has an exceptionally clean, fresh and rich flavour profile, characteristic of the best Kenyan coffees.
+At first taste, a lively, citrusy acidity is evident, often reminiscent of lime or grapefruit.
+This acidity is perfectly balanced by the medium-full body of the coffee, which carries notes of sweet berries such as currants or blackberries.

-Subtle notes of black tea and hints of chocolate appear in the background, adding another layer of complexity to the coffee.
-The finish is long and satisfying, with hints of sweet juiciness and subtle spice, making this coffee an ideal choice for those looking for a full-flavoured experience.
+Subtle notes of black tea and hints of chocolate emerge in the background, adding another layer of complexity to the coffee.
+The finish is long and satisfying, with a touch of sweet juiciness and subtle spice, making this coffee an ideal choice for those looking for a flavourful experience.

 Country of origin : Kenya